mmu-webdesign/Level4-web-term-1/HTML/html01/04-nesting.md

 - **Block-level elements** form a visible block on a page.
 A block-level element appears on a new line following the content that precedes it.
 Any content that follows a block-level element also appears on a new line.
 Block-level elements are usually structural elements on the page.
 For example, a block-level element might represent headings, paragraphs, lists, navigation menus, or footers.
 A block-level element wouldn't be nested inside an inline element, but it might be nested inside another block-level element.

-- **Inline elements** are contained within block-level elements, and surround only small parts of the document’s content. (not entire paragraphs or groupings of content) An inline element will not cause a new line to appear in the document.
+- **Inline elements** are contained within block-level elements, and surround only small parts of the document’s content (not entire paragraphs or groupings of content).
+An inline element will not cause a new line to appear in the document.
 It is typically used with text.
 For example, as an `<a>` element (hyperlink) or emphasis elements such as `<em>` or `<strong>`.

 Consider the following example: